 Diane is an Application Specialist working in the area of Digital Pathology for Leica Biosystems.
 She directed handbells for nearly 20 years but now enjoys the chance to play instead of directing.
 Diane also plays the piano and the oboe and likes to sing.
 Non-musical interests include DIY projects with stained glass and watching football and basketball with her husband, Greg.
 Diane is a lifelong member of the BIG BLUE NATION, (University of Kentucky Wildcats fan)!
 She is the proud mother of two college-age “kids”, Hannah and Alex, as well as a goofy black lab named Cosmo.

 Jeff joined ReBELLion in the Fall of 2019.
 He had retired from ringing with the Gateway Ringers after 20 years, but accepted Dolan’s invitation to fill an open spot in ReBELLion.
 Jeff has been conducting handbell choirs since 1986, and ringing since 1983.
 He has a Master’s degree in Church Music from Concordia University Wisconsin and studied Organ with Dr. John Behnke, professor of music at CUW, and also with Dr. Nancy Ypma, professor of music at McKendree University in Lebanon, IL.
 He is active in the St. Louis Chapter of the American Guild of Organists and is certified with the AGO at the Colleague level.
-He works for Mastercard during the day, and is Associate Director of Music and Organist at Historic Trinity Lutheran Church in the Soulard neighborhood of St. Louis City.
+He works for Mastercard during the day, and is Minister of Music and Organist at Historic Trinity Lutheran Church in the Soulard neighborhood of St. Louis City.
 Jeff has led workshops in both organ and handbells, is a self-diagnosed Disney freak, a published composer/arranger, and a proud father of two adult sons, Aaron and Tyler.